MIGRATION SERVICES

 Everywhere immigrants have enriched and strengthened the fabric of life.

-- The sponsor must be a lawfully operating business;
+• The sponsor must demonstrate to be lawfully operating business;

 The visa applicant must: